TrevorSundberg/inviz/README.md

 `https://gist.githubusercontent.com/TrevorSundberg/0d7344511320dd4bdf83f70715da8373/raw`

-Therefore the graphs will dynamically update as you update the gist.
+Therefore the graphs will dynamically update as you update the Gist (must wait 5 minutes for the GitHub servers to flush the cached raw file).
 Obviously you can link to a specific commit if needed.

 ## Html / Styling
 The embedded `script` will replace itself with a `div`.
 All attributes that you applied to the `script` (including `id`, `class`, `style`, etc.) will be copied to the `div` and the `script` will be removed.
 When the graph rendering completes, it produces an `svg` which is then attached under the `div`.